apss-lab/security-and-privacy-papers/README.md

 # Must-Read Security and Privacy Papers

-This is a list of important papers in the field of privacy and secuirty, grouped by topic.
+This is a list of important papers in the field of privacy and security, grouped by topic.
 This list was inspired by [100 NLP Papers](https://github.com/mhagiwara/100-nlp-papers) We welcome any feedback.